Dashboard Member settings

 Tracing orders

-The courts may also make tracing orders which order the infringing party to provide information on where they acquired the infringing items.
+The courts may also make tracing orders, which are court orders requiring the infringing party to provide information on where they acquired the infringing items.
 This is generally used where the infringing party did not create the infringing items themselves.

 Failure to comply with a tracing order can amount to contempt of court, which can result in fines and/or up-to 2 years imprisonment.